-Let’s not sugar coat it; you’re going to need some downtime after your hair transplant.
-Considering the vast improvement your treatment will ultimately make to your appearance and sense of self, it’s only natural that it’ll take a little time before you feel 100 per cent presentable again.
+Let’s not sugar coat it; you’re going to need some hair transplant downtime after your procedure.
+Considering the vast improvement your treatment will ultimately make to your appearance and sense of self, it’s only natural that it’ll take a little time before you feel 100% presentable again.

 It’s a temporary phase in a long-term solution

 The prospect of hair transplant downtime is one of the most frequently reported reasons for not having the procedure sooner.
 As a hair transplant patient, you have every right to feel concerned about this aspect of your treatment.
 After all, it can be very frustrating to want to look and feel the best you can, only to have to wait even longer for it to happen.
 My best advice is to consider the big picture of your hair transplant.

 “My patients are always concerned about hair transplant downtime.
 And how long it’ll take before they can get away with their hair transplant not being noticed by friends, family, colleagues and the barman at the pub.” – Dr. Scott Alexander, a leading hair transplant surgeon at biltmorehairrestoration.com

 Instant results are simply not part of the deal.
 Remember, your hair loss most likely occurred gradually over an extended period of time in which you probably progressed from slight concern to full-blown panic.
 The positive way to look at this is your emotions will be reversed and you have a bright future to look forward to.
 Each day post-op, you’ll feel happier about the way your hair looks and you’re likely to go from satisfaction through to full-blown elation.
 However, it will take time.
 When trying to decide whether to go ahead with a hair transplant, you need to figure in your downtime as part of the big picture.